-Hot foil printing, or foil stamping, is an ink-free form of printing, instead using heat and pressure to transfer special foil to a flat surface.
+Hot foil printing (sometimes known as foil blocking or stamping), is an ink-free form of printing, instead using heat and pressure to transfer special foil to a flat surface.

-Unlike standard printing which is usually highly automated, foil printing is a much more labour intensive process as each item is manually printed.
+Unlike standard printing which is usually highly automated, our foiling process is a much more labour intensive process as each item is manually printed on our human-powered foiling press.
 The result is a print finish that can't be created by standard printing methods.

-Unless we tell you otherwise, a plate charge will usually apply.
+Unless we tell you otherwise, a plate charge will usually apply to all foiling orders.

-The plate charge covers the cost of manufacturing your plate, with the amount dependant on the size.
-As a guide, a printing plate suitable for use on a single colour print business card would be around £25, depending on the total print area.
+The plate charge covers the cost of manufacturing your plate, with the amount dependant on the size of the foil print required, as well as the level of detail involved in the design.
+As a guide, a magnesium foiling plate suitable for use on a business card would usually be around £30, depending on the total print area.

 Unless you request it, we retain the plate for future orders which would be exempt from the plate charge (if using the same plate).
 If you want your plate, just let us know and we'll send it with your order.

-For bespoke items we generally say 7-10 working days (although it's generally quicker) as the foiling process is much slower and labour intensive than standard methods.
+For most foiling jobs we generally say 7-14 working days from payment and proof approval (although it's generally quicker) as the foiling process is much slower and labour intensive than standard methods.
 We also have to allow for manufacturing your plate(s) where applicable, and ordering any extra items such as particular foils from our suppliers.

 Certain manufactured-to-order items such as duplex Colorpan cards may take longer and/or have a minimum order amount, although your quote will advise you of this if this is applicable.

 I'm afraid not.
 We're a small business with no retail premises.
 Therefore orders and enquiries need to be made through this site or via email.